 There are numerous eCommerce platforms available that you can use to create a beautiful and functional eCommerce site.
 In fact, some eCommerce platforms will help you with registering your domain and finding a hosting partner too.

 In short, an eCommerce platform is a type of software solution that lets you accept online sales.
-The majority of these platforms help you to create a shopping site from scratch, while others (like WooCommerce) works like an add-on to an existing website builder such as WordPress.
+The majority of these platforms help you to create a shopping website from scratch, while others (like WooCommerce) works like an add-on to an existing website builder such as WordPress.

 It is best to select one of the most popular platforms like Wix, BigCommerce, Shopify or WooCommerce as they can end up being the most cost-effective.
 The majority of web developers have experience working with these platforms and can easily add plug-ins and integrate payment processing.
 Another advantage of choosing one of these bigger platforms is that they offer numerous integrations with other marketplaces.